Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 Palm Beach County increased by 2 to 1,699 deaths after 3 the day before.
 First-place Miami-Dade rose by 21 to 3,860 and Broward is third at 1,673 with a rise of 9.

-St. Lucie remained at 371 as Martin increased by 2 to 176, Indian River by 2 to 140 and Okeechobee increased by 1 to 44, for the first change in weeks, with its first two fatalities on July 25.
+St. Lucie remained at 371 as Martin increased by 2 to 176, Indian River by 2 to 140 and Okeechobee by 1 to 44, for the first increase since Nov.
+10, with its first two fatalities on July 25.

 With a net increase of 16 deaths in South Florida of the 97 state total, there are 7,939, which is 42.3 percent of the state figure though the population only comprises 30 percent.